hllj/hello-world-project-esp32/README.md

 ## Import your model into example project

-Get your model.cc that you have from the previous step.
+Get your model.cc that you have from the previous step that we have convert a quantized model.
 Rename it into sine_model_data.cc, and paste it in **main** folder.

 ## Create a circuit board for stimulator a harmonic motion with LEDs